FarmBot-Docs/farmbot-genesis/v1.5/Extras/bom/fasteners-and-hardware.md

 |**Price**                     |$0.05
 |**Quantity**                  |Genesis - 35<br>Genesis XL - 60<br>Genesis MAX - 124

 ![Wood Screws.jpg](_images/Wood_Screws.jpg)

 # Dowel Pins
 These pins are used to help align track extrusions and the gantry main beams.

+{%
+include callout.html
+type="info"
+title="Not inlcuded with all v1.5 kits"
+content="v1.5 kits shipped before November 1st, 2020 included dowel pins to help better align extrusions.
+However, due to feedback from customers that the dowel pins were difficult to use, v1.5 kits shipped after November 1st, 2020 replaced the function dowel pins provided with new extra-long **100mm and 140mm nut bars**."
+%}

 |                              |                              |
 |------------------------------|------------------------------|